Frequently Asked Questions

 - Entities Owned By Blocked Persons - Guidance On Entities Owned By Persons Whose Property And Interests In Property Are Blocked

-The Mali-related sanctions program represents the implementation of multiple legal authorities.
+The Mali-Related Sanctions represents the implementation of multiple legal authorities.
 Some of these authorities are in the form of executive orders issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.
-In addition to all of these authorities, OFAC may also implement United Nations Security Council Resolutions (UNSCRs) with regard to Mali.

 - 13882 - Blocking Property and Suspending Entry of Certain Persons Contributing to the Situation In Mali of July 26, 2019